 Rheumatoid arthritis is a debilitating condition that causes a wide range of symptoms.
 One of the most prevalent symptoms experienced in suffering from rheumatoid arthritis is chronic fatigue.
 Fighting fatigue for rheumatoid arthritis patients seems like an ongoing uphill battle.

-Fatigue is the constant feeling of weariness or overwhelming tiredness that doesn’t seem to improve or change regardless of the amount of sleep received.
-Patients may receive their regular eight hours of sleep each night and still feel fatigued during the day.
+Chronic Fatigue is the constant feeling of weariness or overwhelming tiredness that doesn’t seem to improve or change regardless of the amount of rest or sleep received.
+Patients may receive an adequate amount of sleep each night and still feel fatigued during the day.

 Fatigue affects people physically, mentally and emotionally.
-When people experience fatigue they feel as though their energy has been depleted and they don’t have the will to perform daily activities.
+When people experience fatigue they feel as though their energy has been depleted and they don’t have the strength to perform daily activities.

 Fatigue may come and go or worsen during certain times.
-Fatigue may also not be preceded by physical activity or may occur even when the patient isn’t experiencing a flare-up.
+The onset of the fatigue may be unpredictable and occur without warning signs or symptoms.
+Fatigue may not be preceded by physical activity or exertion, and it may occur in between or during “flare-up” episodes of RA.

-Fatigue can be a serious symptom of rheumatoid arthritis.
-Those who suffer from chronic fatigue report that it makes them feel physically tired to the point where they move slower or don’t want to move at all.
-Your limbs may feel heavy, weak or difficult to move.
+Fatigue can be a serious and debilitating symptom of rheumatoid arthritis.
+Those who suffer from chronic fatigue report that it makes them feel so physically exhausted that everyday tasks of life become a burden.
+They report that their limbs feel heavy, weak and are difficult to move.

-Fatigue also affects one’s ability to focus making it difficult to perform tasks at work or school.
+Fatigue also affects one’s ability to focus, making it difficult to perform daily tasks at home, work or school.
 It may also be challenging to pay attention during conversations.
-Fatigue can also deplete the willpower necessary to participate in usual social activities and hobbies.
+Chronic Fatigue can lead to decreased workplace productivity, social isolation, and depression.

 In addition to the regular rheumatoid arthritis symptoms, fatigue becomes even more chronic and debilitating when other medical complications are involved.
-Fibromyalgia, obesity, heart disease, depression, and headaches can all compound and worsen the effects of fatigue.
+Fibromyalgia, obesity, heart disease, respiratory disease such as COPD, and depression, are a few examples that can complicate and worsen the effects of fatigue.

 Fighting fatigue for rheumatoid arthritis patients can be a challenge.
-However, there are some ways to improve you energy levels and beat chronic fatigue.
-Here are some of the things you can do to help fight fatigue in your daily life:
+However, there are some ways to improve your energy levels and lessen chronic fatigue.
+Here are some of the things you can do to help fight chronic fatigue in your daily life: